 - 1/4 black pepper freshly grounded

-- Soak the raisins in hot water and let them plumb up for 15-20 minutes.
+- Soak the raisins in hot water and let them plump up for 10 minutes.
 Drain and set aside.

 - Heat the olive oil in a large skillet, add the onion and cook for 5-7 minutes until translucent, stirring occasionally.

 - Add the garlic and cook for 30 seconds.

-- Add the spinach, raisons, pine nuts, season with salt and pepper and cook for 3 minutes.
+- Stir in the raisins and pine nuts.
+Season with salt and pepper, and cook for 3 minutes.